fidelity/kraan/docs/dev-guide.md

     Install the Kraan Addon Manager and gitops source controller to a Kubernetes cluster

     Options:
+    '--upgrade' to perform helm upgrade rather than helm install.
     '--kraan-image-pull-secret' set to 'auto' to generate image pull secrets from ~/.docker/config.json or supply name of file containing image pull secret defintion to apply.
                                 The secret should be called 'kraan-regcred'.